Tom-PIT/Connected.Docs/en/Logistics/Documents/Disassemblies.md

 ## Deletion

 - Click **Delete** in the edit screen to remove a draft.
-- Published disassemblies typically cannot be deleted if they impact stock or have dependent records.
+- Published disassemblies typically cannot be deleted.

 ---